How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the discount amount.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the discount percentage as X (10) and the basic premium as Y (1000).
+Enter 10 [X] and $1000 [Y].
 The calculator will calculate 10% of $1000.

 Step 2: Subtract the discount amount calculated in Step 1 from the basic premium.